linz/topo-workflows/docs/training/ARGO_WORKFLOWS.md

 argo list -n argo
 ```

+In the above commands, `-n argo` means specify the argo "namespace".
+This is a way of separating Kubernetes pods into different areas.
+In our environment, these are only used for functions of the infrastructure, e.g. server functions or monitoring.
+You can try the commands with the option `-A` to specify all namespaces instead of `-n argo` and see which other pods are running.

 For Argo CLI, you can set the environment variable `ARGO_NAMESPACE=argo` so you don’t have to specify the namespace in your argo commands.

 You can also do that for kubectl if you want to: